elemenopyunome/LibSDLSamples/LibSDLSamples/README.md

 Document Design Goals:

-To integrate an address lookup system which downloads .MVT files from OSRM local server.
+To integrate an address lookup system which downloads .MVT files from OSRM local server and draw those map vector tiles to SDL rendered window

 Mini Goals: